 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of economists is projected to grow 8 percent from 2018 to 2028, faster than the average for all occupations.
+Employment of economists is projected to grow 14 percent from 2019 to 2029, much faster than the average for all occupations.

 A master’s degree or Ph.D. is required for most economist jobs.
 Positions in business, research, or international organizations often require a combination of graduate education and work experience.